-Sigrid Luhr is a Visiting Assistant Professor at the University of Illinois-Chicago.
-She earned a PhD and MA in Sociology from the University of California, Berkeley in May 2020 and a BA in Sociology from the University of Pennsylvania.
-Her research examines the reproduction of inequality within the workplace and family, with a focus on gender and social class.
+Sigrid Luhr is an Assistant Professor of Sociology at the University of Illinois-Chicago.
+She received her PhD and MA from the University of California, Berkeley, and her BA from the University of Pennsylvania.
+Her research is broadly concerned with the intersections between gender, work, and family.
 Much of her research examines the causes and consequences of workplace inequality across various sectors of the economy – from the low-wage service sector to the high-wage tech industry.

-In other research projects, Sigrid has studied social class differences in how adolescents learn about finances within the home, how mothers and fathers working in the service industry signal their status as parents at work, how scheduling practices affect the child care arrangements of parents working low-wage service jobs, and the experiences of middle-income families during the Great Recession.
+In other projects, Dr. Luhr has studied social class differences in financial socialization, how mothers and fathers working in the service industry signal their status as parents at work, how scheduling practices affect the childcare arrangements of parents working low-wage service jobs, and the experiences of middle-income families during the Great Recession.

 Kristen Harknett, Daniel Schneider, and Sigrid Luhr.
-(Forthcoming).
-“Who Cares if Parents have Unpredictable Work Schedules?: The Association between Just-in-Time Work Schedules and Child Care Arrangements.”
-Social Problems.
+2022.
+“Who Cares if Parents have Unpredictable Schedules?: The Association between Just-in-Time Work Schedules and Child Care Arrangements.”
+Social Problems 69(1): 164-183.